What's In a Bargain?

-This year over half of our members will be in organisations that are involved with collective bargaining.
+Over half of our members will be in organisations that are involved with collective bargaining in the foreseeable future.
+So what does this entail?

-Depending on the size of the organisation and the nature of the issues to be addressed bargaining can take from a week, as Nurse Maude recently illustrated (see page 7) to a couple of years (there are a few that have lasted longer, but fortunately they are the exception).
+Depending on the size of the organisation and the nature of the issues to be addressed bargaining can take from a week, as Nurse Maude recently illustrated, to a couple of years (there are a few that have lasted longer, but fortunately they are the exception).

 Bargaining is our core work so we put a lot of emphasis on systems and support.
 While many of the processes are streamlined, assistant secretary Kerry Davies says that it’s important to recognise that each bargaining situation will be different.